 Monsanto participates in an industry-wide multiemployer plan in the Netherlands called Stichting Bedrijfspensioenfonds voor de Landbouw (BPL) that provides indexed career-average pension benefits and life insurance benefits.
-Monsanto is one of more than 19,000 employers participating in the BPL, which covers nearly 90,000 participants.
+Monsanto is one of more than 27,500 employers participating in the BPL, which covers nearly 90,000 participants.
 At Dec.
-31, 2011, the BPL had assets of approximately \$11.6 billion, which covered approximately 101% of the plan's benefit obligation.
+31, 2012, the BPL had assets of approximately \$13.5 billion, which covered approximately 106% of the plan's benefit obligation.
 Participating employers and their employees are required to contribute a percent of salary to the plan each plan year.
 The plan year is based on a calendar year ending December 31.
-The percentage, which is determined annually by the BPL actuary, is 19.5% of salary for plan year 2012, with employers contributing 15.29% of salary and the balance contributed by the plan participants.
-In plan year 2012, an additional surcharge equal to 2.3% of salary up to a specified salary threshold is also required as part of the employer contribution.
-Monsanto's contributions totaled \$6 million, \$5 million and \$2 million in fiscal years 2012, 2011, and 2010, respectively.
-The increase in contributions in fiscal year 2012 as compared to fiscal years 2011 and 2010, is primarily a result of increased contribution percentages.
-The contribution percentages, including both employer and plan participant contributions, were 18.15% and 14.6% in plan years 2011 and 2010, respectively.
+The percentage, which is determined annually by the BPL actuary, is 21.7% of salary for plan year 2013, with employers contributing 17.09% of salary and the balance contributed by the plan participants.
+In plan year 2012, an additional surcharge equal to 1.25% of salary up to a specified salary threshold is also required as part of the employer contribution.
+Monsanto's contributions totaled \$6 million, \$6 million and \$5 million in fiscal years 2013, 2012, and 2011, respectively.
+The increase in contributions is primarily a result of increased contribution percentages.
+The contribution percentages, including both employer and plan participant contributions, were 19.5%, 18.15% and 14.6% in plan years 2012, 2011 and 2010, respectively.

-Contributions are used to pay benefits under the plan, including insurance premiums for the life insurance benefits, and fund the plan deficit.
+Contributions are used to pay benefits under the plan, including insurance premiums for the life insurance benefits, and fund the plan.
 If an employer does not meet its contribution requirement, benefits cease to accrue for their employees.

-If the assets of the BPL are not sufficient to meet the plan's benefit obligation, the BPL may increase the employers' contribution rates, reduce pension indexation, or reduce benefit accruals.
-In 2012, the benefit accrual rate was reduced from 2% of pensionable salary to 1.85% in response to a decrease in the plan's funded status.
+If the assets of the BPL are not sufficient to meet the plan's benefit obligation, the BPL may increase the contribution rates, reduce pension indexation, or reduce benefit accruals.
+However in 2013 the benefit accrual rate was increased from 1.85% of pensionable salary to 1.95% in response to the increase in the plan's funded status (106% in 2013 vs. 101% in 2012).